aoa97/todo-vue/README.md

 - User can between All, Active and Completed
 - User can remove one or all tasks under the Completed tab
 - User can store the data in local storage that when refreshing the page, User can still see my progress
+- User can view the application on different screens

 ## How To Use